-Helen Riddle, Acting Director, Business Development and Retention Division, was appointed to her position in February 2012 following the reorganization of the Office of Economic Development to the Business Development and Retention Division.
-Ms. Riddle began her career with Frederick County in May 1992 with Frederick County Workforce Services.
-In October 2007 she was hired by the Office of Economic Development and has served as the deputy director and senior business development specialist where her focus has been the biotechnology industry, fast track permitting in Frederick County, marketing, and working with the Frederick County municipalities.
-She has 13 years of experience managing programs and staff and coordinating projects.
-Ms. Riddle serves on the Frederick County Workforce Development Board's Youth Council and is a member of Maryland Economic Development Association (MEDA), the National Association of Workforce Development Professionals, and the International Economic Development Council (IEDC).
-Ms. Riddle was a Frederick Community College contract instructor for 10 years.
-She graduated from Mount Saint Mary's University with a bachelor of science degree in psychology.
+Helen Riddle, Acting Director, Business Development and Retention Division, was appointed to the position in February 2012 following the reorganization of the Office of Economic Development to the Business Development and Retention Division.
+Helen began her career with Frederick County Government in May 1992 with Frederick County Workforce Services.
+In October 2007, she was hired by the Office of Economic Development and has served as the Deputy Director and Senior Business Development Specialist where her focus has been the Biotechnology Industry, Fast Track Permitting in Frederick County, Marketing and the Municipalities.
+She has thirteen years of experience managing programs and staff and coordinating projects.
+Helen serves on the Frederick County Workforce Development Board's Youth Council and is a member of Maryland Economic Development Association (MEDA), the National Association of Workforce Development Professionals, and the International Economic Development Council (IEDC).
+Helen was a Frederick Community College Contract Instructor for ten years.
+She graduated from Mount Saint Mary's University with a Bachelor of Science degree in Psychology.